AERIALS

 He/Him

-Eddie’s classes will help you explore movement safely and with intention.
+Eddie is a technique-oriented vinyasa yoga teacher.
+His classes will help you explore movement safely and with intention.
 Students can expect clear guidance on alignment and an emphasis on moving with intelligence, informed by his athletic background and experience with several schools of yoga.
 The classes often include light breath work or meditation.
-He welcomes everyone to his classes and loves leading people as they move and breathe together.

 Classes: